splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

     * `severity` - (Required) The severity of the rule, must be one of: `"Critical"`, `"Major"`, `"Minor"`, `"Warning"`, `"Info"`.
     * `description` - (Optional) Description for the rule.
 Displays as the alert condition in the Alert Rules tab of the detector editor in the web UI.
     * `disabled` - (Optional) When true, notifications and events will not be generated for the detect label. `false` by default.
     * `notifications` - (Optional) List of strings specifying where notifications will be sent when an incident occurs.
-See <https://developers.signalfx.com/detectors_reference.html#operation/Create%20Single%20Detector> for more info.
+See [Create A Single Detector](https://developers.signalfx.com/detectors_reference.html#operation/Create%20Single%20Detector) for more info.
     * `parameterized_body` - (Optional) Custom notification message body when an alert is triggered.
-See <https://docs.signalfx.com/en/latest/detect-alert/set-up-detectors.html#about-detectors#alert-settings> for more info.
+See [Set Up Detectors to Trigger Alerts](https://docs.signalfx.com/en/latest/detect-alert/set-up-detectors.html#about-detectors#alert-settings) for more info.
     * `parameterized_subject` - (Optional) Custom notification message subject when an alert is triggered.
-See <https://docs.signalfx.com/en/latest/detect-alert/set-up-detectors.html#about-detectors#alert-settings> for more info.
+See [Set Up Detectors to Trigger Alerts](https://docs.signalfx.com/en/latest/detect-alert/set-up-detectors.html#about-detectors#alert-settings) for more info.
     * `runbook_url` - (Optional) URL of page to consult when an alert is triggered.
 This can be used with custom notification messages.
     * `tip` - (Optional) Plain text suggested first course of action, such as a command line to execute.
 This can be used with custom notification messages.
 * `viz_options` - (Optional) Plot-level customization options, associated with a publish statement.